Share this post

 Delicata Squash

 Pictured here is one of the autumnal favorites for eating and also for décor.
-This is the Delicata squash, it is a smaller squash and is the more delicate of the hard squashes.
+This is the Delicata squash, it is a smaller squash and is one of the more delicate of the hard squashes.
 This one’s unique in that the skin is very thin and not worth the effort to peel.
 You can slice these in half-inch rings and take the seeds out, brush them with a little olive oil, and grill.
 The skin will crisp up and they cook quick.
-You can also take them, split them in half, roast them flesh side down, and then stuff them with your favorite protein- or grain-based option for as the center of the plate entree.
+You can also take them, split them in half, roast them flesh side down, and then stuff them with your favorite protein- or grain-based option as a center of the plate entrée.

 Spaghetti squash are also appropriately named.